• English

 Composite-column

-Common during the Greco-Roman era, these depicted an evolutionary extension with capital decorations in floral patterns and even imagined plants.
-The variations are endless and were different from the Egyptian variety of columns.
+Every day, during the Greco-Roman era, these depicted an evolutionary extension with capital decorations in floral patterns and even imagined plants.
+The variations are endless and differ from the Egyptian variety of columns.

 Campaniform columns